gauzy-gossamer/Domain-Registry-GO/README.md

 # Domain-Registry-GO
 Domain registry implemented in Go.
-The registry is functional but lacks some features (like DNSSEC, admin interfaces), and still needs work.
+The registry is functional but lacks some features (like RDAP, admin interfaces), and still needs work.

 The core server could be set up either as a standalone process or behind nginx proxy (see config/nginx.conf).